andyatkinson/blog/_posts/2018-08-22-postgresql-foreign-key-constraints.md

 #### ON DELETE and ON UPDATE

 Another attribute to specify on foreign key constraints is how to handle when deletes or updates happen on referenced data.
-The [Postgres constraints documentation](https://www.postgresql.org/docs/9.5/static/ddl-constraints.html) has an example with products, orders, and order items that is helpful.
+The [PostgreSQL constraints documentation](https://www.postgresql.org/docs/9.5/static/ddl-constraints.html) has an example with products, orders, and order items that is helpful.

 For example, `ON DELETE RESTRICT` restricts deleting a product that an order item references.